danielabar/hotwired_ats/README.md

 NOTE that this WS response is sent to *all* connected clients.
 Eg: If same user is logged in multiple browsers, all will receive this response.
 However, the UI won't change in a different browser (other than the one user performed drag-drop in) because we're using morph: nothing.

+If remove the `morph` method from `app/reflexes/draggable_reflex.rb`, then by default, StimulusReflex performs a [page morph](https://docs.stimulusreflex.com/rtfm/morph-modes#page-morphs).
+But first it re-runs the page's controller action, then re-renders the markup.
+And this update will happen for all connected clients.

 ## My Questions and Comments

 1. Original `forms.css` from Chapter 1 has some syntax errors - space between hover and focus and `:` was causing Tailwind to not compile and breaking site styles.
 Solution is to remove extra spaces, so `hover:...` instead of `hover :...`